How THE YOUNG

 This edition of the Global Youth & News Media Prize journalism award spotlights successful youth collaborations that contribute to the survival of local news outlets.

-More than a dozen partners (listed below) are helping get the word out about the award and the eventual laureates and are providing a jury member.
+More than a dozen partners (listed below) helped get the word out about the award and will do the same about the eventual laureates.
+They are also providing a jury member.

-Partners will use the results to strengthen their own programs that work toward making sure citizens everywhere get trustworthy local news that integrates youth.
+Partners will use the results to strengthen their own programs that work toward making sure citizens everywhere get trustworthy local news.

 The Prize makes a habit